canonical/sphinx-terminal/README.md

 You can report any issues or bugs on the project's [GitHub repository](https://github.com/canonical/sphinx-terminal).

-hello-ext is covered by the [Ubuntu Code of Conduct](https://ubuntu.com/community/ethos/code-of-conduct).
+sphinx-terminal is covered by the [Ubuntu Code of Conduct](https://ubuntu.com/community/ethos/code-of-conduct).

 ## License and copyright